 General Education Learning Outcomes

-Upon successful completion of this course, you should be able to demonstrate the following competencies:
+Upon successful completion of this course, students should be able to demonstrate the following competencies:

-- Demonstrate knowledge of the theoretical and conceptual frameworks of economics as applied to businesses in the USA, and how they interact with businesses in other countries, especially trading partners.
+- Demonstrate knowledge of the theoretical and conceptual frameworks of economics as applied to businesses in the USA.
+Study how they interact with businesses in other countries, especially trading partners.

-- Develop an understanding of self and the world by examining the dynamic interaction of individuals, groups, and societies as they shape and are shaped by history, culture, institutions, and ideas through business interactions, commodity and service trading.
+- Develop an understanding of self and the world by examining the dynamic interaction of individuals, groups, and societies.
+Discover how they shape and are shaped by history, culture, institutions, and ideas through business interactions, commodity and service trading.

-- Utilize Social Science approaches, such as research methods, inquiry, and problem-solving, to examine the variety of perspectives about human experience using a variety of communication venues, culminating with professionally written reports and presentations.
+- Utilize Social Science approaches, such as research methods, inquiry, and problem-solving.
+Examine the variety of perspectives about human experience using a variety of communication venues.
+Extend these to culminate with professionally written reports and presentations.